 Because we've been through the same exact thing.

 We've struggled through it ourselves.
 We've seen so many others struggle.
-And we've learned something.
 It's not your fault.
 Seriously.
 It's not your fault.

-Making matters worse, you've compartmentalized everything by cramming for each test within the module.
-The result?
-The classic “learn and dump.”
+So you end up compartmentalizing everything; resulting in the classic “learn and dump.”
 You’ve forgotten everything you learned two weeks into the next module.